haplo-org/haplo-plugins/haplo_workflow_nonlinear/readme.txt

 h3(property). submitter

-A user @Ref@ or @SecurityPrinciple@.
+A user @Ref@ or @SecurityPrincipal@.
 Used by functionality enabled by the @shouldDefineSubmitterRole@ sub-workflow property above.

 h3(property). actionableRef